margaretstorey/mixed-methods/mixed-methods.md

 used when available.
 Multi-methodology, multiple method and mixed method research may be used in case study research, design studies, experiments, theoretical studies and evaluations to corroborate, complement, and expand research findings.
+Mixed method research may
-Mixed method designs further combine and integrate qualitative and quantitative research and data.
+combine and integrate inductive research and deductive research and may mix methods that rely on qualitative and/or quantitative data.

 ## Specific Attributes

 #### Essential:

 - **justifies** the use of multiple methodologies and/or methods in the research study and provides a **purpose statement** that conveys the overarching multi or mixed method design intent (why)
-- describes the **multi-methodology**, **multi-method** or **mixed method** design (for mixed method designs see notes below)
+- describes the **multi-methodology**, **multi-method** or **mixed method** design (what)
 - describes **which phases** of the research study the different methods or methodologies are used in (when)
 - describes how the design aligns with the research question or objective
-- **meets the guidelines** for all methods reported in the design (including sampling procedures, data collection, data analysis procedures, validation and limitations)
+- **meets the guidelines** for the main methods reported in the design (including sampling procedures, data collection, data analysis procedures, validation and limitations)
-- describes and justifies sample reuse (or no reuse, or partial reuse) across methods
+- describes and justifies **sample reuse** (or no reuse, or partial reuse) across methods
 - provides a **narrative** of the final study that aligns with the type of multi-methodology or mixed method design used